 To do this, you need to clarify your reasons for having made the change.

 - Are you motivated to improve your health?

 - Did you become vegan or vegetarian because your favorite celebrity did?

 - Were you pressured into it by family, friends, or a PETA video?

-If the last point isn’t the reason, you may want to reconsider your motivation.
-If you aren’t doing it for you, you probably won’t stick with it.
+If you aren’t doing it for yourself, you probably won’t stick with it.